-- Students must verify their identity with IDology using a government-issued photo ID. - O Students must complete the registration process, which includes making an initial payment and enrolling in a tuition payment plan.
-The registration deadline is different for each cohort.
-Students who do not complete registration by this deadline receive an initial warning and lose access to course content.
-Students who do not take action following the initial warning are removed from the program after one week.

-Students must submit official transcripts prior to completing 12 semester credit hours.
-Students who do not submit official transcripts within the timeframe allowed are placed on administrative leave.
+- Students must verify their identity with IDology using a government-issued photo ID. - Students must complete the registration process, which includes making an initial payment and enrolling in a tuition payment plan.
+The registration deadline is different for each cohort. - Students are required to sign their Enrollment Agreement and submit unofficial transcripts, along with any required English Language Proficiency Requirements, by the Enrollment Documents Deadline. - Students must submit official transcripts prior to completing their eighth week in the program.
+Students who do not submit official transcripts within the timeframe allowed are placed on administrative hold and may be removed from the program if this requirement is not met.